What are the Advantages and Disadvantage of a Time Attendance System?

 A person’s body, not by what he/she inputs through paper and pen, becomes the sole source of information, say, for attendance and security within the company.

 Biometric based time and attendance terminals are becoming increasingly more popular due to the many benefits they provide.
 They guarantee that employees are not able to clock in for each other, preventing instances of employee time theft.

 Biometric solutions are employed by many multinational organizations, government agencies, institutions, hospitals, and banks to name a few industries.
 Research suggests that many people trust modern biometric technologies more rather than they do traditional security systems.

-Yes, biometric time attendance systems provide numerous benefits of, to say the least.
+Biometric time attendance systems provide numerous benefits, to say the least.
 Here are a few of them:

 Biometric time attendance systems offer solutions, such as fingerprint and retina scanning, that unlike passwords, are nearly impossible to hack.
 This can be very helpful, especially for business owners who want a trustable security solution.